utkarsh-20-rajput/Upchaar/README.md

 ## Usage
 - Register a new user account or login with an existing account.
 - Manage hospitals and doctors by adding, editing, or deleting them.
-- Use the COVID-19 tracker to view the latest statistics for India.
+- Use the COVID-19 tracker to view the latest statistics for India. (in works)

 ## Contributing
 Contributions are welcome!
 Please create a pull request or open an issue if you encounter any problems or have suggestions for improvements.